The next case of Andr\'asfai's conjecture: Imprints of the pentagon

 which together with $\nu(G^-)=n-5$ shows $\alpha(G^-)\ge s-1$.
 Let $Q$ be an independent set in $G^-$ of size $|Q|=\alpha(G^-)\in\{s-1, s\}$ and put $I=\{i\in \ZZ/5\ZZ\colon B_i\cap Q\neq \vn \}$.
 As $Q^+ = Q\cup \{b_i\colon i\in I\}$ is independent in $G$, we have $|Q|+|I|=|Q^+|\le s$, whence~$|I|\le 1$.

 Suppose first that $|I|=1$, which guarantees $|Q^+|=s$.
-Moreover, if $i$ denotes the unique element of $I$, then $Q^+$ is adjacent in $\cF$ to $A_i$ but to none of the sets $A_j$ with $j\ne i$, i.e.,~$Q^+$ has the desired property.
+Moreover, if $i$ denotes the unique element of $I$, Fact~\ref{f:45} tells us that~$Q^+$ is adjacent in~$\cF$ to~$A_i$ but to none of the sets $A_j$ with $j\ne i$, so that~$Q^+$ has the desired property.

 It remains to consider the case $I=\vn$.
 By Lemma~\ref{cl:62} there exists an independent set $X$ in $G$ of size $s$ with $Q\cap X=\vn$.
 Each of the sets $B_i$ is either contained in $X$ or disjoint to~$X$ (by Fact~\ref{f:45}) and, in fact, at most $\alpha(\G_2)=2$ of them can be subsets of $X$.
 Thus~$Q$,~$X$, and three of the sets $B_i$ are mutually disjoint subsets of $V(G)$, wherefore